 - Switch on their favourite movie or TV show

-- Offer to call their mate and invite them over if they need to chat to someone else.
+- Offer to help your teen by calling their mate and inviting them over if they need to chat with someone else.

 For Teens: Be Kind to Yourself!

 - Exercise regularly to help ease the stress

 - Give yourself time.
 It takes time for sadness to go away.